Stability and instability in saddle point dynamics -- Part I: Main Results

 Furthermore, a solution $\mathbf{z}(t)$ to \eqref{eq:limiting-ODE-fullspace} is in $\mathcal{S}$ if and only if for all $t\in\mathbb{R}$ and $r\in[0,1]$,

-where $\mathbf{A}(\mathbf{z})$ and $\mathbf{B}(\mathbf{z})$ are defined by \eqref{def-of-A-and-B}. \end{theorem} {The significance of this result is discussed in the remarks below.} \begin{remark} {It should be noted that despite} the \emph{non-linearity} of the gradient dynamics \eqref{gradmethod-fullspace}, the limiting solutions solve {a \emph{linear}} ODE with explicit coefficients depending only on the derivatives of $\varphi$ at the saddle point. \end{remark} \begin{remark} An important consequence of this exact characterisation of the limiting behaviour, is the fact that the problem of proving global {convergence to a saddle point is reduced to that of showing that there are no non-trivial limiting solutions.} \end{remark} \begin{remark} { Condition} \eqref{eq:first-thm-kernel-condition} appears to be very hard to check, as it requires knowledge of the trajectory for all times $t\in\mathbb{R}$.
-However, {when the aim is to prove convergence to an equilibrium point, the form of condition \eqref{eq:first-thm-kernel-condition} makes the stability condition more powerful,} as it makes it easier to prove that {non-trivial} trajectories do \emph{not} satisfy the condition. \end{remark} \begin{remark}[Localisation] information about the concave-convex function $\varphi$, in the sense that if $\varphi$ is only concave-convex on a convex subset $K\subseteq\mathbb{R}^{n+m}$ which contains $\mathbf{0}$, then any trajectory $\mathbf{z}(t)$ of the gradient method \eqref{gradmethod-fullspace} that lies a constant distance from any saddle point in $K$ and {does not leave $K$ at any time $t$} will obey the conditions of the theorem. \end{remark}
+where $\mathbf{A}(\mathbf{z})$ and $\mathbf{B}(\mathbf{z})$ are defined by \eqref{def-of-A-and-B}. \end{theorem} \icl{The proof of \autoref{Classification-in-terms-of-B(z)z} is provided in \appendixref{sec:Geometry-of-S-bar-and-S} and \appendixref{sec:Classification-of-S}.} {The significance of this result is discussed in the remarks below.} \begin{remark} {It should be noted that despite} the \emph{non-linearity} of the gradient dynamics \eqref{gradmethod-fullspace}, the limiting solutions solve {a \emph{linear}} ODE with explicit coefficients depending only on the derivatives of $\varphi$ at the saddle point. \end{remark} \begin{remark} An important consequence of this exact characterisation of the limiting behaviour, is the fact that the problem of proving global {convergence to a saddle point is reduced to that of showing that there are no non-trivial limiting solutions.} \end{remark} \begin{remark} \eqref{eq:first-thm-kernel-condition} appears to be very hard to check, as it requires knowledge of the trajectory for all times $t\in\mathbb{R}$.
+However, {when the aim is to prove convergence to an equilibrium point, the form of condition \eqref{eq:first-thm-kernel-condition} makes the stability condition more powerful,} as it makes it easier to prove that {non-trivial} trajectories do \emph{not} satisfy the condition. \icl{In particular, for various classes of gradient dynamics, the structure of matrices $\mathbf{A}(\mathbf{z})$ and $\mathbf{B}(\mathbf{z})$ are often sufficient to deduce that \eqref{eq:limiting-ODE-fullspace}, \eqref{eq:first-thm-kernel-condition} are only satisfied by saddle points, without explicitly knowing those a priory, thus proving global convergence to a saddle point.
+Such examples will be discussed in part II of this manuscript, and include modifications that ensure global convergence to a saddle point without having to resort to an assumption of a {\em strictly} concave-convex function.
+An application of such a modification to the problem of multipath routing will also be discussed in part II.} \end{remark} \begin{remark}[Localisation] information about the concave-convex function $\varphi$, in the sense that if $\varphi$ is only concave-convex on a convex subset $K\subseteq\mathbb{R}^{n+m}$ which contains $\mathbf{0}$, then any trajectory $\mathbf{z}(t)$ of the gradient method \eqref{gradmethod-fullspace} that lies a constant distance from any saddle point in $K$ and {does not leave $K$ at any time $t$} will obey the conditions of the theorem. \icl{\begin{remark} A main significance of the exact characterization of the limiting behaviour of gradient method in Theorem \ref{Classification-in-terms-of-B(z)z} is the fact that it has a natural generalization to subgradient dynamics on affine subspaces (presented in section \ref{sec:affine}), which can be used to characterize the limiting solutions of the subgradient method.
+The latter is a more involved problem due to the non-smoothness of the dynamics and is addressed in part II of this manuscript. \end{remark}} \icl{ \begin{remark} One of the results proved in \appendixref{sec:Classification-of-S} is the fact that the set $\mathcal{S}$ is convex (Proposition\footnote{\icl{This result is also generalized in part II to pathwise stable semiflows.}} \ref{S-is-convex}).
+From this it follows that global convergence of the gradient method can be deduced from only local convergence properties about one of the saddle points.
+This is stated below as \autoref{cor:local} which is proved in \appendixref{sec:Classification-of-S}. \begin{lemma} Let $\varphi$ be $C^2$, concave-convex on $\mathbb{R}^{n+m}$, and let $\mathbf{\bar{z}}$ be a saddle point.
+Then the gradient method \eqref{gradmethod-fullspace} is globally convergent if and only if there exists a neighbourhoud $\mathcal{N}$ of $\mathbf{\bar{z}}$ such that trajectories with initial condition in $\mathcal{N}$ converge to a saddle point. \end{lemma}